tokn-authenticator/tokn/README.md

   independently, so losing one does not lock you out of the others.
 - **Hide on demand.** Optional screenshot protection keeps codes out of the recents preview and blocks screen capture.
+- **Keeps an audit log.** Vault unlocks, settings changes, account and backup activity all get a timestamped entry, filterable by category, search, or date.
+Configurable.
 - **Standards based.** TOTP and HOTP per [RFC 6238][totp-rfc] and [RFC 4226][hotp-rfc], with SHA-1, SHA-256 and SHA-512.
 Compatible with
   Google Authenticator URIs.